 To achieve our vision, we have established seven global foundational pillars:

-Dow’s Inclusion and Diversity strategy is led by Karen S. Carter, Dow’s first-ever Chief Inclusion Officer.
+Dow’s Inclusion and Diversity strategy is led by Alveda Williams, Dow’s Chief Inclusion Officer.
 Three committees play distinct and necessary roles for implementation.

 Our workforce is comprised of exceptionally talented employees.
 Each individual’s skill and willingness to work as ‘One Team’ makes us one of the most competitive companies in the market.